 But rest isn’t meant to just be a break from work.
-It’s meant to be the source and the goal of all work.
+It’s meant to be both the source and the goal of all work.
 God didn’t simply take a break on day seven.
 He finished his work.
 God hasn’t created anything new, from nothing, since the beginning.
 But isn’t God still at work in creation?
 Yes.
 Every day he feeds the animals, he makes it rain, and he spins the planets.
 But his ongoing work is all from the rest that comes from a good creation.
-We too are meant to work from rest knowing that God has finished the work of creation.
-And we are meant to work unto rest, bringing goodness, and peace, and flourishing to the world.
+We too are meant to work from rest unto rest.

 Psalm 62:1.
 Truly my soul finds rest in God;

 Jesus’ call to us today and every day is to come to him and find rest for our weary souls.
 Just as God declared that his creation work was finished, so too did Christ cry out “It is finished” on the cross.
 And now, just like God’s creation work in Genesis, his new creation work in us is from rest unto rest.
 God continues his finished work in us by the Spirit of Christ unto a final rest in him.